VladislavMiro/WeatherUIKit/README.md

 - Hummidity by precent
 - Forecast on week
 - Forecast by hour
-- City on map by user location
+- User location on map

 ## Screenshots: